COMP0016-Team6/user-manual/docs/clinicians.md

 ### Data Type

-Our web app dashboard supports two types of data type: `Fluid Intake Over Time` and `Energy Intake Over Time`, the default setting is `Fluid Intake Over Time`, change the selection to the second one to check the patient's energy intake over time.
+Our web app dashboard supports two types of data type: `Fluid Intake Over Time` and `Energy Intake Over Time`.
+The default setting is `Fluid Intake Over Time`, you can change to the energy intake graph by using the dropdown.

 #### Fluid Intake Over Time